GhostPolymer/ascii.com/README.md

  - Programmed a fetch feature to get ndjson products from Ascii store
 # Day 4 Create Reducers:
 Reducers specify how the application's state changes in response to actions sent to the store so I began with:
-- Creating product reducers for sortProducts, products, pageProducts, notAnymore products, loading Products and all producs.
+- Creating product reducers for sortProducts, products, pageProducts, notAnymore products, loading Products and all products.